godcrampy/handwriting-recognition/README.md

 # Object Recognition using Convolutional Neural Networks

-Multiclass image classifier made using keras and tensorflow implemented on the [Caltech 101](http://www.vision.caltech.edu/Image_Datasets/Caltech101/) Dataset.
+Multi class image classifier made using keras and tensorflow implemented on the [Caltech 101](http://www.vision.caltech.edu/Image_Datasets/Caltech101/) Dataset.

 ### Getting Started
 1. Pull this repository to your local machine